Most people use their bank to transfer money, getting stung by extortionate rates and fees along the way.

 However, brokers are usually used for large volume transfers.

-We’ve found that most brokers provide a worse exchange rate for transfers under £5000.
+We’ve found that most brokers provide a worse exchange rate for transfers under £5000, compared to digital-only services (apps).

 So if you’re trying to decide whether to use a broker or an app, ask yourself: